By Steve Beauregard (Updated November 2017)

 Other ESPN features showed Ferguson engaged in his side passion: ballroom dancing.
 (Back then we’d watch anything poker related).

-Overall, he has five World Series of Poker bracelets.
+Overall, he has five World Series of Poker bracelets (not including the WSOP Europe).
 While he’s known for his Main Event championship in 2000, Jesus Ferguson had collected another bracelet earlier in that series, winning the $2,500 Seven Card Stud event while taking home $151,000 in the process.

 The next year, Jesus won the $1,500 Omaha Hi-Lo Split Eight or Better bracelet, good for over $164,000.
 He must like his Omaha Hi-Lo Split, because in 2003, he won the $2,000 buy-in event for this same game.
 His payday for that event was $123,000.

 That same year, 2003 – the year the poker boom would start with the arrival of new amateur champion Chris Moneymaker, Chris Ferguson would scoop up his fifth bracelet in a strange tournament: the $2,000 1/2 Limit Hold’em, 1/2 Seven Card Stud event (it’s no longer played at the WSOP).

 Although he’s played countless events, Ferguson has gone bracelet-less since 2003, at least at the Las Vegas WSOP.